islamAndAi/QURAN-NLP/readme.md

 ## Future Goals

+1. Add more Data!
-1. Add more Tafaseer and translation to better train the NLP model for Search Engine & Analysis
+2. Add more Tafaseer and translation to better train the NLP model for Search Engine & Analysis
-2. Make a end-to-end application so that everyone can benefit from the newly trained models
+3. Make a end-to-end application so that everyone can benefit from the newly trained models
-3. Find insightful things from the Quran
+4. Find insightful things from the Quran
-4. Make an Arabic NLP model capable of understanding Quran
+5. Make an Arabic NLP model capable of understanding Quran
-5. Make a single graph database encompassing Islamic knowledge
+6. Make a single graph database encompassing Islamic knowledge
-6. Making an AI tool to authenticate Hadith
+7. Making an AI tool to authenticate Hadith

 ## Important Note